 What is a personal loan?

-Perhaps one of the simplest and straightforward methods in which to borrow money, a personal loan is where you speak with a lender and borrow an agreed-upon amount from them which is paid back over a certain length of time with a percentage of interest added to the amount.
+Perhaps one of the simplest and straightforward methods in which to borrow money, a personal loan is where borrowers borrow an agreed-upon amount from a personal loan lender for a personal purpose (ie. debt consolidation) which is paid back over a certain length of time.

 The vast majority of the time, personal loans are much cheaper than their closest alternative payment option - credit cards - as the interest rate is substantially lower.
 Further, many lenders provide the opportunity for borrowers to pay the loan back faster which can reduce the total amount of interest paid over the life of the loan.